alburycatalina/FHA_intro_to_coding/Background.md

 # A bit of background

-Open up Rstudio and we'll go through the various aspects of the IDE.
+Open up Rstudio and we'll show you around the various aspects of the IDE.

 **Running/ executing a command**: Tells the computer to follow the instructions